SHervoe-Hansen/particletracking/README.md

 ```

 ## Evaluation
 Each student is expected to hand in a written report based on the two labs with the grades passed or not-passed.
 The written report is to be handed in no later than Tue 23/03 23:59 with the posibility of handing in a first draft no later than Fri 05/03 23:59 and recive comments no later than Fri 12/03.
-The report may be submitted via Canvas or email to the lab responsibles.
+The report may be submitted via Canvas or email to the lab responsible

-If you have any questions, you can contact the lab responsibles on the following electronic addresses<br/>
+If you have any questions, you can contact the lab responsible on the following electronic addresses<br/>
 stefan.hervo_hansen@teokem.lu.se<br/>